 - helping people sleep

 The Memorial Sloan Kettering Cancer Center also state that there is little or no evidence to suggest that reishi mushrooms treat:

 - urinary tract infections

 However, research is ongoing on the potential benefits of reishi mushrooms.
-Laboratory test-tube studies have found that they could be effective in fighting cancer and shrinking tumors.

 Many side effects of reishi mushrooms remain unknown due to the limited body of research in humans.